Jeff Conaway: Grease and Taxi

 After breaking into series television in 1975 with Happy Days, followed by guest spots in several other TV shows, and three more films including Grease, he was cast as aspiring actor Bobby Wheeler on Taxi, which premiered in fall 1978.

 He had appeared in an episode of The Mary Tyler Moore Show for the same producers, and, he said in 1987, had been considered for the role of John Burns, which eventually went to Randall Carver:

 Conaway left Taxi after the third season.
 Part of the reason was his drug abuse after season one.
 Taxi writer Sam Simon recalled in 2008 that during production of Simon's first script for that show, a missing Conaway was found in his dressing room too high on drugs to perform.
 Conaway's dialogue for that episode was divided between his co-stars Danny DeVito and Christopher Lloyd, who delivered the jokes well enough so that Conaway's absence had little negative effect on the episode.
-This development caused the show's producers to realize that Conaway was expendable and contributed to his termination.
+This development caused the show's producers to realize that Conaway was expendable and this contributed to his termination.
 Conaway was reported at the time to be dissatisfied with being typecast as a "blond bimbo" and the "butt of struggling-actor jokes," along with finding the nature of the role repetitive.
 He also felt creatively stymied:

 After Taxi

 Conaway starred in the short-lived 1983 fantasy-spoof series Wizards and Warriors.
-He made guest appearances on such shows as Barnaby Jones, George & Leo, and Murder, She Wrote.
+He made guest appearances on such shows as Barnaby Jones, George and Leo, and Murder, She Wrote.
 He appeared in films such as Jawbreaker, Elvira: Mistress of the Dark, and Do You Wanna Know a Secret?

 From 1989 to 1990, he played Mick Savage on The Bold and the Beautiful.
 In 1993, he appeared onstage in Real Life Photographs.
 From 1994 to 1999, he played Sergeant, later promoted to Security Chief, Zack Allan on Babylon 5.
 In 2010 he provided voice-over for the English version of the animated short film Dante's Hell Animated (released in 2013), in which he is credited as "Hollywood legend Jeff Conaway".